fangweb/jainbox/README.md

 </h1>

 ## Motivation
+Jainbox is a demo project created to show how various users can communicate with each other in an interface similar to an email application.
-Jainbox is a websocket based inbox messaging demo.
-It was created to learn learn Go, Typescript, PostgreSQL, and React by building a multi-service application.
+Another intention of the project was learning Go, Typescript, PostgreSQL, and React by applying them in one setting.

-The architecture is comprised of various docker containers which communicate through gRPC.
+The architecture is multi-service application comprised of various docker containers which communicate through gRPC.
 The database schema was designed from the ground up without the use of ORMs.
 Users have the ability to create accounts, send and view messages, move messages to different panels, and delete messages.
-A Go service was created to allow real-time communication and updates.
+A Go service was created to allow real-time communication and updates through websockets.
 React packages such as toast and modal were written from the ground up.
 All HTML and CSS were written without the use of frameworks.